-3.3.2 Qualitative insights on tutor application of student-focused teaching methods on digital platforms.
+3.3.2 Qualitative insights on tutor application of student-focused teaching methods

+The COVID-19 has resulted in schools shut in Ghana and all across the world.
+As a result, teaching methods has changed dramatically, with the distinctive rise of virtual learning, whereby teaching is undertaken remotely and on digital platforms.
 Interviews with tutors indicate that lessons were carried out using virtual tools such as Zoom meetings, Google classroom, WhatsApp and Telegram.
 The qualitative survey sought to determine whether tutors understand and apply student-centred teaching methods.
 Qualitative data showed that most tutors interviewed have a good understanding and application of student-centred teaching methods and demonstrate its application during lesson delivery.
 Some tutors explained that they apply student-focused teaching methods by giving out group tasks to student teachers and pose questions to individuals in each group.
 Some tutors also stated that they demonstrate student-focused teaching methods by posing questions and randomly calling out to student teachers to check their attentiveness and level of understanding during lesson delivery.
 Some tutor quotes are outlined below: